-Many spine arthritis treatments are available to relieve symptoms of spinal arthritis effectively; however, there is no cure for any form of arthritis.
-The goal of a spinal arthritis treatment is to slow the progression of the disease, decrease the discomfort, maximize joint function and preserve or improve mobility and range of motion.
+Many treatments are available to relieve the symptoms of spinal arthritis effectively; however, there is no cure for any form of arthritis.
+The goal of arthritis of the spine treatment is to slow the progression of the disease, decrease the discomfort, maximize joint function and preserve or improve mobility and range of motion.
 In prescribing treatment for your spinal arthritis, your physician should first assess the severity of your condition, as well as consider your age and overall health before designing a treatment plan that is right for you.